codex-storage/codex-go-bindings/README.md

 It provides an `onProgress` callback to receive progress updates and notify the user.
 The percentage is calculated from the `datasetSize` (taken from the manifest).
-If you don’t provide it, you can enable `datasetSizeAuto` so `DownloadStream` fetches the manifest and uses its `datasetSize`.
+If you don’t provide it, you can enable `datasetSizeAuto` so `DownloadStream` fetches the manifest first and uses its `datasetSize`.

 You can pass a `write` callback and/or a `filepath` as destinations.
 They are not mutually exclusive, letting you write the content to two places for the same download.